 – This is the opening prior to entrance into the endocervical canal

-- This mucus that blocks the external os during menstruation
+1.)
+This mucus blocks the external os during menstruation

-- However, during ovulation “other” mucus is formed that allows sperm to be guided into uterus.
+3.)
+However, during ovulation “other” mucus is formed that allows sperm to be guided into the uterus.

 Medical Conditions that Affect the Cervix